que-es-y-cuando-usar-polimorfismo-en-programacion

 What is and how to use polymorphism

-Which is a very theoretical and nice definition, but not very practical.
+This is a very theoretical and nice definition, but not very practical.
 In other words,

-Polymorphism is a very complex way of saying that a mayor is a person.
+Polymorphism is a very complex way of saying that a mayor is a person

-Basically, polymorphism consists of:
+Basically, polymorphism consists of the fact that,

 class Fruta